Benykoz/gym_px4/README.md

 ## gym_px4
 openai/gym wrapper for PX4 Gazebo SITL using MAVSDK and pygazebo

-work in progress - at the moment gazebo freezes after a while, maybe due to asyncio overloading, working on a fix.
+work in progress - somtimes gazebo freezes after multiple simulations, maybe due to asyncio overloading, working on a fix.

 Installation:
 follow the instructions to install gazebo with px4 sitl: https://dev.px4.io/v1.9.0/en/simulation/gazebo.html